mahirahalwani/basic-git/README.md

 ## Why we need Git
-- easily retrieves colleague's changes
+- easily retrieves other contributor's changes
-- solving conflicts
+- solving conflicts by letting the contributors choose which file to save and which file to delete
-- multiple project versions (hindering others
+- multiple project versions, allowing several contributors to change one file at once
 - never lose changes
 - simple, leightweight, fast